micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 later be compiled as a normal code.
 The following steps describe what the shadow builder process flow:

- * Get configuration file from user (Benchmarking Configuration File).
+ * Get configuration file from the user (Benchmarking Configuration File).
  * Get appropriate sources.
  * Execute Trace Framework Abstraction Configuration file.
  * Parse the sources file needed Injecting code.